-Nisville Jazz Festival and Film Encounters Festival are two prominent ones in Nis.
+Take in the unique experience of a Jazz Festival and Film Encounters Festival in Nis.
 While Nisville Jazz Festival is the annual festival that presents the fusion of traditional jazz with ethnic traditions, especially those from the Balkans, Film Encounters Festival has been the biggest film festival since the Yugoslavia era.
 Both festivals always take place at the Ancient Nis Fortress as the venue.

 Nis Fortress is the city’s most important landmark.
 Situated on the banks of the Nisava river, it’s a great place to stroll around even if you’re not in Nis for the festivals.
 The current fortification is of Ottoman origin, and you can still see the former Hammam buildings and arsenals from that era.

 Outside the fortress, you can also visit some historical buildings and monuments in Nis, including Crveni Krst Concentration Camp and Cele Kula.
 If you’re more interested in trying out the local food instead, Nis is a food heaven with delicious and affordable restaurants you can find around the city!
 Contributed by Marya of The BeauTraveler

 Prepare to be mesmerized!
 The Maggia Valley in Ticino, Switzerland is a hidden gem in Europe that will take your breath away.
 From lush green vegetation and unspoiled nature to majestic peaks, get ready for an unforgettable experience full of typical Ticino villages, historical strength, and culture!
 This is truly one of the most beautiful hidden secrets in Europe.